site.btaMedia Review: August 27

 NOVA TV quotes MRF Co-Chairman Delyan Peevski as saying that President Rumen Radev has failed to observe the Constitution.
 "The assessment of the composition of the caretaker cabinet should be given by the one who appointed it after violating the Constitution.
 It is interesting to check how "Mr Cash" [that is how Peevski has started to refer to the President] Radev revoked the decree for [appointing as caretaker prime minister] Goritsa Kozhareva.
 The moment he violated the Constitution, he is effectively no longer President.
 "He's already in complete violation of the Constitution.
 If this is established, he will automatically not be President.
 If the court rules that the President has violated the Constitution, there is no need for an impeachment procedure," Peevski said.

 The Chairman of the MRF pointed out that they cannot approach the court on their own, saying that all political parties have knelt before Radev.
 "I do not know why.
-He is just a thief, I will expose him and Bulgaria will be the Bulgarians', not Russia's and Moscow's."
+He is just a thief, I will expose him and Bulgaria will belong to Bulgarians again, not to Russia and Moscow."

 Referring to comments linking the new interior minister to Peevski, he said.
 "What I've been hearing is that all the ministers are mine, the prime minister is mine, only the president is not mine, but maybe he is also mine.
 I can hear that, too, from them."